KamranHussain05/StatScanner/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU AGPL v3.0 License.
-See `LICENSE.txt` for more information.
+Distributed under the copyright.
+Contributions also fall under copyright.

 <p align="right">(<a href="#top">back to top</a>)</p>